jpdeleon/quicklook/README.md

 # QuickLook
-`quicklook` is a Python program that runs a simple pipeline to search for a transit signal in TESS light curve.
-This program can be run in a jupyter notebook (see below) or from the terminal using the `tql` script.
+`quicklook` is a Python program that runs a simple pipeline to search for a transit signal in TESS and Kepler light curves.
+This program can be run in a jupyter notebook (see below) or from the terminal using the `ql` script.

 ## Use case
-Given target name, run periodogram on TESS lightcurve (if it exists) to estimate the stellar rotation period and the orbital period of a potential companion i.e. planet brown, dwarf, or star.
+Given target name, run periodogram on a TESS of Kepler lightcurve (if it exists) to estimate the stellar rotation period and the orbital period of a potential companion i.e. planet brown, dwarf, or star.
 Although `quicklook` is optimized to find transiting exoplanets, this tool can also find eclipsing binaries and many other periodic signals.

 ## Try it on Google colab